-Newsletters in Aamu.app bring the subscriber list, reusable email design, individual issues, sending, and automation into the same project workspace.
+Newsletters in Aamu.app bring the audience, reusable email design, individual issues, sending, and automation into the same project workspace.
 A team can prepare a publication without moving contacts to one service, designing the message in another, and reconnecting the workflow through a collection of integrations.
+A newsletter workflow is mostly about making sure the right people get the right message—and that nobody accidentally emails the entire planet.

-Each newsletter is project-scoped.
-Its issues, subscribers, template, sender settings, and API access follow the same team and project boundaries as the rest of the work in Aamu.
+Each Newsletter is project-scoped.
+Its Audience Database, issues, subscriber projection, template, sender settings, and API access follow the same team and project boundaries as the rest of the work in Aamu.

 One place for the whole publishing workflow

-A newsletter has four practical areas: Issues, Subscribers, Template, and Settings.
+A Newsletter has six practical areas: Issues, Subscribers, Signup form, Database, Template, and Settings.
 Issues are the messages you prepare and send.
-Subscribers are the recipients and their subscription state.
+Subscribers shows the current delivery list.
+Signup form can create a public subscription form.
+Database opens the underlying audience and its subscription data.
 The template defines the reusable content structure and outer email design.
-Settings connect the newsletter to a verified sending domain and mailbox.
+Settings connect the Newsletter to a verified sending domain and mailbox.

-The newsletter name is edited directly where it is used.
-A new unnamed newsletter opens the name field automatically, and an existing name can be clicked to edit it.
+The Newsletter name is edited directly where it is used.
+A new unnamed Newsletter opens the name field automatically, and an existing name can be clicked to edit it.
+Its Audience Database follows the Newsletter name.
 Sender details do not need to be duplicated: the visible sender name and email address come from the selected mailbox's Sender name and Address.

 Every delivered message receives a subscriber-specific unsubscribe URL on the team's own hostname:

-https://{team}.aamu.app/newsletter/unsubscribe/{subscriberId}/{token}The public confirmation page keeps the result deliberately simple: the recipient sees that they have been unsubscribed and will no longer receive the newsletter.
+https://{team}.aamu.app/newsletter/unsubscribe/{subscriberId}/{token}The public confirmation page keeps the result deliberately simple: the recipient sees that they have been unsubscribed and will no longer receive the Newsletter.
+The unsubscribe is also reflected in the Audience Database.

 A reusable template with deliberate placeholders